 Maximum Transmit Power Category subfield = Subordinate device; Unit interpretation = Regulatory client EIRP PSD

+An AP that transmits a Regulatory Information field indicating Indoor standard power AP shall send at least one Transmit Power Envelope element in Beacon and Probe Response frames as follows:

+Maximum Transmit Power Category subfield = Default; Maximum Transmit Power Unit interpretation = Additional regulatory client EIRP PSD

+Define a SP-only client as a non-AP STA that is capable of operating under the control of a standard power AP and is incapable of operating under the control of an Indoor AP per regulatory rules.
+Define an LPI-only client as a non-AP STA that is capable of operating under the control of an Indoor AP and is incapable of operating under the control of a standard power AP per regulatory rules.

-A regulatory client EIRP PSD value advertised by an AP that is a standard power AP or indoor standard power AP shall be set to the highest value that meets the authorized client transmit power limits for the corresponding category obtained from the external system required by the regulatory rules, such as an AFC system, and any other client PSD regulatory rules for the corresponding 20 MHz channel.(#600)
+A regulatory client EIRP PSD value advertised by an AP that is a standard power AP shall be set to the highest value that meets the authorized client transmit power limits for the corresponding category obtained from the external system required by the regulatory rules, such as an AFC system, and any other client PSD regulatory rules for the corresponding 20 MHz channel.(#600)

+A regulatory client EIRP PSD value advertised by an AP that is an indoor standard power AP shall be set to the higher of the following two values:

+The highest value that meets the authorized client transmit power limits for the corresponding category obtained from the external system required by the regulatory rules, such as an AFC system, and any other client PSD regulatory rules for the corresponding 20 MHz channel.(#600)

+The highest value that meets the authorized LPI-only client transmit power limits for the corresponding category for the corresponding 20 MHz channel.

-If the regulatory client EIRP PSD values advertised by an AP that is a (#600)standard power AP or indoor standard power AP are insufficient to ensure that regulatory client limits on total EIRP are always met for all transmission bandwidths within the bandwidth of the AP’s BSS, the AP shall also send a Transmit Power Envelope element in Beacon and Probe Response frames as follows:
+An Additional regulatory client EIRP PSD value advertised by an AP that is an indoor standard power AP shall be set to the highest value that meets the authorized client transmit power limits for the corresponding category obtained from the external system required by the regulatory rules, such as an AFC system, and any other client PSD regulatory rules for the corresponding 20 MHz channel.If the regulatory client EIRP PSD values advertised by an AP that is a (#600)standard power AP or indoor standard power AP are insufficient to ensure that regulatory client limits on total EIRP are always met for all transmission bandwidths within the bandwidth of the AP’s BSS, the AP shall also send a Transmit Power Envelope element in Beacon and Probe Response frames as follows:

 Maximum Transmit Power Category subfield = Default; Unit interpretation = Regulatory client EIRP

-NOTE 3—In the case of regulatory rules where the maximum transmit power for client devices is lower than the maximum transmit power for APs(#600), the regulatory client maximum transmit power advertised by the AP for client devices might be lower than the regulatory client maximum transmit power the AP is authorized to use for its own transmissions.
+NOTE 3—In the case of regulatory rules where the maximum transmit power for client devices is lower than the maximum transmit power for APs(#600), the regulatory client maximum transmit power advertised by the AP client devices might be lower than the regulatory client maximum transmit power the AP is authorized to use for its own transmissions.